 You can for instance visit the medieval town of Königstein which is home to one of the largest castle ruins in Germany: Burg Königstein.
 The quiet town of Oberursel is also a medieval place in which it is pleasant to stroll around.
 Finally, we also adivse you to visit the Kronberg Castle (Berg Kronberg), the tower offers a spectacular view of the Frankfurt skyline.

 WHAT WENT WRONG

-There, we were informed about the bus circulation problem and started checking for other possibilities, but the cab companies said it was going to take 2 hours for them to pick us up at the top due to the limitation of driving through the snow.
-Luckily, the owner of the restaurant where we had lunch was kind enough to give us a ride on his way home until the subway station.
-Therefore, if you do not want to experience what happened to us, we advise you, if it is snowing the day you're going to the Taunus, to be very attentive about bus circulation.
+If, like us, you are traveling by public transportation on a snowy winter day, please read what follows.
+The day we went there it snowed all day, it wasn't a snowstorm but enough to cover the roads.
+Apparently, there was a problem with the machinery company's staff who take care of cleaning the roads and as a result, the bus company stopped the bus traffic for safety reasons but without any warning.
+We stayed almost one hour at the bus stop clueless about why the bus was not coming, then decided to walk back to the top to check out what was going on and get a bit warmer at the restaurant.
+There, we were told about the bus traffic problem and we started to look for other possibilities, however, the cab companies told us that it would take 2 hours for them to pick us up at the top due to the limitation of driving through the snow.
+Luckily, the owner of the restaurant was kind enough to give us a ride on his way home until the subway station.
+In short, if you don't want to experience what happened to us, we advise you, if it snows on the day you go to the Taunus, to be very careful with the bus traffic.

 And now it's your turn to let us know your impressions, thoughts and also tips to visit the Taunus Mountains near Frankfurt.
-We look forward reading your comments in the section below.
+We look forward to reading your comments in the section below.